Uniswap/smallocator/README.md

 ### Usage ###
-# Run in development mode with hot reload
+# Run both frontend and backend in development mode with hot reload
-pnpm dev
+pnpm dev:all

 # Run tests
 pnpm test